 Organize the proofs of purchase, warranty cards, authenticity certificates, hang tags, and manuals in separate, labeled zip bags (one for each watch).
 Do the same with accessories like bracelets, extra links, and straps.

 Add color-indicating silica desiccant packets to each zip bag and place more in the safe.
 They’ll absorb damaging humidity and can be recharged or replaced when they change color.

 Because of their bulk, you might want to store your watch boxes somewhere else.
 Just make sure they stay clean and dry.
 Add the desiccant packets and keep careful track of which box goes with which watch.

-Insure your valuable watches!
+Ensure your valuable watches!

-Whether you are constantly wearing the watch or storing it when not in use, you should insure your valuable watches.
+Whether you are constantly wearing the watch or storing it when not in use, you should ensure your valuable watches.
 Depending on its value, your watch collection may be covered under your homeowner’s insurance policy or you may need a separate insurance rider just for it.
-Document the value of each watch you own and always have vintage or rare watches appraised.
+Document the value of each watch you own and always have a vintage or rare watches appraised.
 Take several clear, close-up, date/time stamped photos of each watch from different angles to show its condition.

-Then take a group photo of the watch and everything that goes with it, including the box, all documents, accessories, etc. You might also want to take separate photos of each of those items.
+Then take a group photo of the watch and everything that goes with it including the box, all documents, accessories, etc. You might also want to take separate photos of each of those items.
 Having a label that you can place in each photo will help you keep everything straight about what goes with which watch.